dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/00_Syllabus.md

     *(p.289 Smith, p.300 DF)*

-- A polynomial ring in infinitely many variables over a UFD is still a ufd
+- A polynomial ring in infinitely many variables over a UFD is still a UFD

   *(Easy, DF, p.305)*